chvmvd/build-deploy-and-preview-action/README.md

 ## Roadmap

-Currently, only Vite is supported.
+Currently, only Vite and Docusaurus are supported.
 I will add support for other frameworks in the future.

 ## License